krisbolton/UK-Cyber-Security-Spending/README.md

 Northern Ireland Ambulance Service does not hold the data in the format requested, nor is it readily or easily obtainable.
 I was referred to the Annual Accounts, as these hold broad expenditure on IT.
 This is far to vague to appear in this list.

+If you wish to view this general informaiton you can find their [Annual Reports & Accounts](http://www.nias.hscni.net/about-the-trust/corporate-information/) under Reports > Annual Reports & Accounts.

 ### Northern Ireland Ambulance Service

 ## Wales